Viewing and Downloading Logs

 • Operation: Select All, Upload, or Download based on transaction type.

-Action You can specify the following additional filters:
+Action Specify the following additional filters:

 • Source location: Use this option to query the files which match the transactions from a particular source.

-You can either specify the partial or complete source location, which can include protocols as well.
+Either specify the partial or complete source location, which can include protocols as well.

-Example, for FTP protocol, the source location can be, FTP://dcmft01.eur.ad.sag:2121/var/www/ftp/ftpuser/test1/ATG_10.0.xml.
+For example, for the FTP protocol, the source location can be: FTP://dcmft01.eur.ad.sag:2121/var/www/ftp/ftpuser/test1/ATG_10.0.xml.

 • Destination location: Use this option to query the files which match the transactions from a particular destination.

-You can either specify the partial or complete destination location, which can include protocols as well.
+Either specify the partial or complete destination location, which can include protocols as well.

-Example, for SFTP protocol, the destination location can be, SFTP://dcmft01.eur.ad.sag:2121/var/www/sftp/sftpuser/test1/ATG_10.0.xml.
+For example, for SFTP protocol, the destination location can be, SFTP://dcmft01.eur.ad.sag:2121/var/www/sftp/sftpuser/test1/ATG_10.0.xml.

 Status Select an option to display All, Success, or Failed transactions from the list.